 Use one of many online services to run a thorough background check and find out if your sweet honey is a sex offender, being sued by anyone or even if they are just late on child support payments.
-The report will give you everything from driving violations to criminal offenses and more.
+Just make sure you know how to choose the right service provider.
+These reports will give you everything from driving violations to criminal offenses and more.
 It’s always better to be safe than sorry.
 Find out who you are dealing with before you book that first date.

 2 – Use a Trusted Dating Site

 Only sign up for a site that puts its users through an extensive profile process before joining.
 Ask friends and family members what service they use and read reviews on the quality of matches and people on there.

 3 – Check Them Out on Social Media

 Most people share a lot of information on social media, probably too much.
 Look your potential sweetheart up, and if their profile is too sparse or empty, that should be a red flag that something is off.
 If their profile is brand new, again something isn’t right.
 You can also find out if they are in a relationship or have been lying to you about anything.
 No one can hide in this modern technical world, so use technology to help you stay safe.